 Knowing their language of appreciation helps me communicate with them, reward them, and correct them more effectively.
 I can then use these to develop one-on-one encounters with my direct reports and develop a more engaging working relationship with them.

 3. Recognize and Reward Timely

 One of the most effective ways in improving employee engagement is to recognize and reward them.
 But timing and the method is important.
 These should be done close to when the desirable act or output from the employee happened.
 It could be after a project was completed, a sale was closed, a problem was solved by the employee’s efforts, and so on.
+Effectively optimizing incentive plan strategies can ensure these recognitions and rewards are delivered timely and impactfully.
 The method of rewarding is also important.
 Any employee would love that their good performance is made known to others.
 So when you recognize and reward your employees, announce it to the whole team or better yet the whole organization.
 This will not only make them feel good about themselves.
 It will also inspire others to commend them and perform better at work.

 You can also implement a peer-to-peer recognition program.
 Even something as simple as a “Kudos Wall” or having each team member share about how another team member helped them at work will encourage a culture of meritocracy that employees would want to be in.

 Another effective way in improving employee engagement is giving autonomy.
 When employees feel that they are actively contributing to company growth, they will feel empowered and more engaged to do more.

 Provide your employees with the support they need to make decisions and drive initiatives to completion.
 Whether through tools, processes, or showing you trust them to do a job well done – your support will empower them to make good decisions fast.
 Foster an environment where self-leadership blossoms.
 As we move towards a more individual and asynchronous work setting, we need everyone to be a leader in their own right.